hzeller/timg/README.md

                               Default: exif.
         --clear        : Clear screen first.
 Optional argument 'every' will clean before every image (useful with -w)
-        -U             : Toggle Upscale.
-If an image is smaller (e.g. an icon) than the available frame, enlarge it to fit.
+        -U, --upscale[=i]: Allow Upscaling.
+If an image is smaller than the available frame (e.g. an icon), enlarge it to fit.
+Optional parameter 'i' only enlarges in sharp integer increments.
         -V             : Directly use Video subsystem.
 Don't probe image decoding first.
                          (useful, if you stream video from stdin).
         -I             : Only  use Image subsystem.
 Don't attempt video decoding.